MedeaMelana/JsonGrammar/README.md

   } deriving (Eq, Show)
 ```

-Suppose, tho, that we cannot change the JSON because we have no control over
+However, suppose that for this example's sake have no control over the JSON
-it.
-With JsonGrammar we can express mappings where the nesting is not
+format and cannot change it to match our new structure.
+With JsonGrammar we
-one-to-one:
+can express mappings where the nesting is not one-to-one:

 ```
 instance Json Person where